Oil and gas decommissioning

 Once the expression of interest has been checked to ensure the project meets the eligibility criteria, an application form and guidance will be sent out by email.
 If you have any questions please email DCF@gov.scot

 Projects supported by the DCF

-The DCF ran for two successful calls in 2017 and another in 2018.
-Grant offers totalling £4.8 million were made to 12 projects and partnerships.
+The DCF ran three successful application calls between 2017 and 2019.
+Grant offers totalling £10.3 million were made to 28 projects and partnerships.

 Some examples of projects supported by the DCF include:

-- Hunterston Marine Yard – funding was provided for feasibility studies, the first stage of plans to redevelop the marine quay, and infrastructure to support waste management from decommissioning activity.
+- Peel Ports, Hunterston - feasibility studies for the first stage of plans to redevelop the marine quay, and infrastructure to support waste management from decommissioning activity

-- Heavy-lift crane, OilMac Dundee – funding was provided to purchase a 1,200-tonne fixed-location heavy-lift crane to deliver cheaper heavy lift rates to decommissioning projects
+- OilMac, Dundee – Purchase and refurbishment of a 1,200-tonne fixed-location heavy-lift crane to deliver cheaper heavy lift rates to decommissioning projects

-- Upgrades at Kishorn Port – funding was provided to assist with the site requirements of a permanent pumping system for the dry dock, concrete repairs for extra protection, roadway surfacing for easy access, and fendering for flood tunnels to prevent damage to flood covers
+- Kishorn Port Ltd – Permanent pumping system for the dry dock, concrete repairs for extra protection, roadway surfacing for easy access, and fendering for flood tunnels to prevent damage to flood covers

 DCF Programme Board and Partners